j-fischer/ETCopyData/README.md

   -d, --orgdestination=(alias|username)                                             SFDX alias or username for the
                                                                                     DESTINATION org

+  -o, --overrideconfig                                                              Will override the existing config
+                                                                                    file, adding new properties, etc.

   -r, --deletedestination                                                           Delete records in destination org
                                                                                     prior to data loads